inabikarilibrary/inalib/guides/textF/playstyles/hybrid.md

 ## Usage Rate

 There are very few Hybrid users from the beginner to middle skill range, and it is mostly used in upper-middle levels and above.
-As of the time of writing, Hybrid has been seeing a rise in usage at higher levels of play.